devnied/EMV-NFC-Paycard-Enrollment/README.md

 ## Build

-To build the library you need [maven android SDK deployer](https://github.com/mosabua/maven-android-sdk-deployer) and install in your m2 repository the jar compatibility-v4.
+To build the sample you need [maven android SDK deployer](https://github.com/mosabua/maven-android-sdk-deployer) and install in your m2 repository the jar compatibility-v4.

+/extras/compatibility-v4 > mvn install

 ## Dependencies